-Desirable channel slope of 0.5% (absolute minimum of 0.3%).

-The vegetation inside the new north south drain must be designed to cater for the velocity within the drain.
+Absolute minimum channel slope of 0.25%.
+This is a construction hold point with a tolerance of -0.0m.The vegetation inside the new north south drain must be designed to cater for the velocity within the drain.

 Provision must be made to provide safety mechanism to prevent pedestrians accessing the new drain.
 It is noted that the v x d product of safety has been exceeded